PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Split/Conv/RELU/Concat island into a second plan in that owner, preserves both Split and Concat orders plus Conv channel changes, and removes four adapters only after complete contract revalidation.
+- the latest checkpoint moves the direct Split/Conv/Concat bridge to its own indexed owner, classifies every direct and post-adapter Concat input, permits only a bounded proven NHWC branch interior, and preserves the original local NCHW Concat contract through one revalidated transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain